bonner/WhatsTheWeather/README.md

 * Support for input by lat, long or UTC coordinates.
 * AWS deployment
 * Support for day light savings time
+* Move css in head to a static file.

 contact bonner.mike@gmail.com for more details and queries.